-WISERD Research Associate, Dr Kate Moles, has successfully secured funding to run a digital storytelling project with young women living in Cardiff.
+WISERD Research Associate, Dr Kate Moles, successfully secured funding to run a digital storytelling project with young women living in Cardiff.

-The ‘Living Streets’ project will allow the young women to get to know members of their community, to talk with people they might not otherwise talk with and to look at places through new eyes that provide them with a new perspective and understanding of the cultural and social issues that make up that place.
+The ‘Living Streets’ project allowed the young women to get to know members of their community, to talk with people they might not otherwise talk with and to look at places through new eyes that provide them with a new perspective and understanding of the cultural and social issues that make up that place.

-The project is one of seven successful applications awarded up to £500 as part of Cardiff University’s Community Engagement Team (CET) Small Grants Scheme.
+The project was one of seven successful applications awarded up to £500 as part of Cardiff University’s Community Engagement Team (CET) Small Grants Scheme.
 The CET aims to support and develop public engagement activities, and the final reports from all seven projects will be used as case studies to promote best practice in engaging the public with academic work.